If you are on the WordPress Twenty Nineteen default theme, you have already experienced the power (as well as flaws) of the Gutenberg editor.

 - It offers a huge library of useful free Gutenberg blocks for any purpose.

 - Getwid offers a deeply 2019-native experience: it’s one of those few plugins that work seamlessly with Twenty Nineteen thanks to the way it inherits styles (design) from the theme.
 But this compatibility is not a limit – you can completely change the look and feel of the WordPress 2019 theme thanks to the great layout and design settings that Getwid offers.
+The awesome library of pre-made templates makes it even easier to create pages and posts without mess.

 - Getwid is super lightweight and adaptable to any WordPress theme, so be prepared to have the similar seamless editing experience with a WordPress theme of your choice!